Lakeside-Apps/HouzLinc/README.md

 ### Future Work
 - Make HouzLinc available on Microsoft Store and Google Play Store.
 - Build for iOS and make available on Apple Store.
-- Support i1 and i3 devices.
+- Support i1 and i3 Insteon devices.
-- Support schedules, potentially through the Insteon REST API (which would require an Insteon account)
+- Support schedules, potentially through the Insteon REST API (which would require users to have an Insteon account)
-- Use Uno UI theming to give the app a more native look and feel on each platform.